Gaurav-Hassija/qp-assessment/README.md

 $ npm run start:dev]
 ```

+# Seed Initial Data For Role Table

+1. Find the postman collection inside the postman_collection folder
+2. Run seed api in order to seed data for roles table in database

 ## Perform Admin Activity

 1. Login using any phone number
-2. update same phone number in user table with role_id as 2
+2. update same phone number in user table with role_id of admin role